SM Spirituality Media

 The translation problem

-Whether secular mindfulness preserves what made the original transformative is a live debate.
-Critics argue that severing the practice from its ethical and philosophical context — the rest of the Buddhist Eightfold Path, the doctrines of impermanence and anatta — produces a stress-reduction tool but not a path.
-Defenders, including Kabat-Zinn himself, argue that the practice is robust enough to do its work without doctrinal scaffolding, and that scaffolding would have prevented its entry into the institutions where it has done the most good.
+Whether secular mindfulness§ preserves what made the original transformative is a live debate.
+Critics argue that severing the practice from its ethical and philosophical context produces a stress-reduction tool but not a path.
+The rest of the Buddhist§ Eightfold Path§ is missing.
+So are the doctrines of impermanence§ and anatta.
+Defenders, including Kabat-Zinn himself, argue that the practice is robust enough to do its work without doctrinal scaffolding.
+They also argue that the scaffolding would have kept it out of the institutions where it has done the most good.

 In the index

-Full Catastrophe Living — the long-form book version of the MBSR curriculum — is the canonical text.
-It reads as a teacher's manual and a patient's manual simultaneously, which is part of its durability.
+Full Catastrophe Living is the long-form book version of the MBSR curriculum and the canonical text.
+It reads as a teacher's manual and a patient's manual at once, which is part of its durability.

 — end of entry —